AzuraCast/azuracast-docs/administration/docker.md

 # Stream Intro File

+> Updated AzuraCast installations using the Rolling Release channel can now directly upload an intro track on the Mount Point edit page.
+{.is-info}

 You can add a music file to play when someone initially connects to your stream.
 Remember when creating intro files that they **must match the exact same format, bitrate and sample rate as your mount point to work properly.**

 First, tell the Docker filesystem where to find your intro file.
 Inside the AzuraCast directory on your host (by default, `/var/azuracast`), create a file named `docker-compose.override.yml` with the following contents: